dwightmulcahy/healthchecker.server/README.md

 `healthy: int`

 The number of consecutive successful health checks that must occur before declaring an instance healthy.
 Valid values: 2 to 10 times, Default: 10 times

+# Utility functions
+`iputils` contains a couple of utility functions to help use `HealthChecker.Server`.
+## getMyIpAddr()
+Passing `localhost` to `HealthChecker.Server` is meaningless when more then likely they will exist on different servers and or domains.
+This will return the IP address of the local machine.
+## findFreePort()
+Finds a port that is free at the current IP address.